-NFF has two ways to give praise to people and organisations we believe deserve special honors.
-This is through appointing honorary memberships or awarding “Gullfeiselen”.
+NFF has three ways to give praise to people and organisations we believe deserve special honors.
+This is through appointing honorary memberships, awarding “Gullfeiselen” or “Badger of the year”.

 Honorary membership is an award for outstanding efforts for the society.
 The award consists of a diploma and is awarded by the society’s leader at the opening of our yearly conference “Fjellsprengningsdagen”.
 As an honorary member you get certain benefits when participating in our events.

 The statutes that apply to honorary membership are:

 Honorary membership can be awarded to personal members of the society who have excelled through long and faithful service in the society’s work.

 Honorary members can participate free of charge in the society’s courses and other events in Norway, including travel and accommodation.

 Honorary members is sponsored with 50% of the travel expenses with NFF events abroad to which they are invited in connection with positions in the society (eg trip for IK).